How to spot a scam

 What does the suspect look like?

-You can chat face to face by video on facebook Messenger, WhatsApp, Skype, etc. Check the background.
+You can chat face to face by video on facebook Messenger, WhatsApp, Skype, etc. in real time.
+Check the background.
+Ask to see the puppies' parents.
+If the pups are ready to go, the suspect must show you the puppies.

 Check the person on social media.
 They can put up a false profile, of course.
 Lots of profiles.
 Is there a different cell number on facebook that you can take note of?

-Do all the puppies seem the same age?
 Ask for photos of the parents.
+If it's a scam they will make an excuse not to send more photos.
 If they send a video, was it forwarded to them by someone else?
-Rather arrange a face-to-face video call with the scammmer to see your puppy's siblings and parents.
+Rather arrange a face-to-face video call with the suspect to see your puppy's siblings and parents.
+It's the new nomal to video call instead of travelling to see puppies.
 If they DO show you the litter, then it's probably not a scam at all!
 It's delightful to see a whole litter at play.
 Pick the most active one - you can't tell by a photo.
 Only a video can tell.
 Please note - the video is only effective if the puppies are ready to go - the same puppies as in the photos you were shown on the website.
 It's no good watching a video of newborns - one can't tell what they will be like when they are grown.

 emails and all written correspondance